 Topics of interest include but are not limited to: Multi-source real-time data collection, sensors fusion; dynamic, evolutionary process modelling; decision-making strategies; rapid response and performance-driven approaches; from forecasting to nowcasting to early warning; industrial and mission-critical applications; (Near) real-time risk mitigation; Cost-benefit analysis and socio-economic impact; practical case studies.

-JS03 - Subduction Zone Deformation and Structure: Tracking the Sea Floor in Motion (IASPEI, IAG, IACVEI)
+JS03 - Subduction Zone Deformation and Structure (IASPEI, IAG, IAVCEI)

 Convener: Yajing Liu (Canada, IASPEI)

-Co-Conveners: Michael Bostock (Canada, IASPEI), Kelin Wang (Canada, IASPEI), Lucinda Leonard (Canada, IAG), Simon Peacock (Canada, IACVEI)
+Co-Conveners: Michael Bostock (Canada, IASPEI), Kelin Wang (Canada, IASPEI), Lucinda Leonard (Canada, IAG), Simon Peacock (Canada, IAVCEI)

 JS04 - Seismo – Geodesy (IASPEI, IAG)